 This tutorial covers creating an Elastigroup from scratch in Azure.

-Please make sure to connect your Spotinst and AWS accounts.
+- Please make sure to connect your Spotinst and Azure accounts.
 For more on connecting your Azure account to Spotinst please see: Spotinst Azure – Getting started with Elastigroup.

 - Target: The number of Low Priority VM’s in your Elastigroup.

 - Minimum: In the case of a ‘scale down’ policy action, this is the minimum number of running Low Priority VM’s in the group.The minimum acceptable value is 0.

 - Maximum: In the case of a ‘scale up’ policy action, this is the maximum number of running Low Priority VM’s in the group.
 The minimum acceptable value is 0.